 Strand Road, De Zalze Golf Estate, Stellenbosch, 7600, South Africa

-Located on family-owned wine farm Kleine Zalze, Terroir is the very definitely of laid-back luxury.
-Since the restaurant opened in 2004, diners haven’t stopped raving about chef Michael Broughton’s modern South African fare, from the...
+Located on the family-owned wine farm Kleine Zalze, Terroir is the very definition of laid-back luxury.
+Since the restaurant opened in 2004, diners haven’t stopped raving about chef Michael Broughton’s modern South African fare, from...

 Pafuri/Makuleke Region, Kruger National Park, 2021, South Africa

 Most safari lodges channel traditional African styles.
 This one is unashamedly industrial, made of concrete and steel, with clean-lined furnishings.
 Retractable screen walls blur the boundary between indoors and out: Design steps aside, leaving...